emwitchcraft/bigDumbBird/README.md

 Use python to write ulps for eagle instead of the trash built in language, but still launch them from within eagle via generated ulp.

+Put your eagle path (the one where your projects are, not where the executable is) in bigDumbBird.config

 Change first line of 'ulpGenerator.py' to your './eagle/ulps/' directory.

 Just drop your python file onto 'ulpGenerator.py' and it will generate a ulp file of the same name and place it in your ulp directory.